 You'll learn about New Zealand’s most-photographed building, the iconic Rotorua Bath House, from spa to restaurant, cabaret to night club and finally home to Rotorua Museum.
 Their stories include the Spanish Mission/Art Deco style Blue Baths, almost as famous as the Bath House and those of the other heritage buildings in the vicinity.

-Today, transformed from the ‘howling wilderness’ as they were once described by an early European visitor, not only are the gardens home to Rotorua Museum and the Blue Baths, but they are delightfully planted in annuals, perennials and specimen trees, some 140 years old.
-Amid the sports grounds, public art and monuments and a sculpture trail refreshed biennially by an international sculpture symposium, geothermal energy flourishes and visitors will learn about the healing waters of the Rachel and Priest thermal pools.
+The gardens are delightfully planted in annuals, perennials and specimen trees, some 140 years old.
+Amid the sports grounds, public art and monuments and a sculpture trail, geothermal energy flourishes and visitors will learn about the healing waters of the Rachel and Priest thermal pools.

 Private tours for groups of six or more can be arranged to suit.
 No booking is required for public tours unless your group is more than six people.